mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 Connection Pool
 ---------------

-A driver-defined entity that encapsulates all non-monitoring connections associated with a single Endpoint.
+A driver-defined entity that encapsulates all non-monitoring Connections associated with a single Endpoint.
 The pool has the following properties:

 -  **Thread Safe:** All Pool behaviors MUST be thread safe.
 -  **Not Fork-Safe:** A Pool is explicitly not fork-safe.
 If a Pool detects that is it being used by a forked process, it MUST immediately clear itself and update its pid